rage/factor-analysis-exercise-service/docs/usermanual.md

 where on the left hand side of `=` the `question_label` is the unique question label of the global question and on the right-hand-side `default value` is any value (text) that is rendered in case the user has not answered that question yet.
 The `default value` can be left empty.

+#### Duplicate item

+The button `duplicate item` will create a new survey item below the given item with the exact same list of options.
+The question label and question text need still be defined.
+The list of options as well as the answer type can still be modified in both of the survey items independently.

-## Factorial
+## Factorial survey

-The factorial survey type is ment for
+The factorial survey type is ment for a set of questions having same set of answer options.
+Based on the answers of a survey it is possible to calculate and provide a factorial report to the student upon submission

-To build a factorial survey that calculates a factorial report provided to the student the survey maker has to define the following:
+In order to build a factorial survey that calculates a factorial report, the survey maker has to define the following:

 - set of questions
 - set of answer [options](#options), mapped to a numerical value used in the calculation